-On April 13, 2018, Plaintiff, individually and derivatively on behalf of CSX Corp., filed his Verified Shareholder Derivative Complaint (Doc.
+On June 25, 2018, Plaintiffs initiated this action by filing a seven-count complaint against Defendants (Doc.
 1; Complaint).
-In the Complaint, Plaintiff asserts that the Court has diversity jurisdiction over this action pursuant to 28 U.S.C. § 1332 because "upon information and belief, there is complete diversity of citizenship among the parties," and "the amount in controversy in this case exceeds \$75,000.00."
-See Complaint ¶ 10.
-Specifically, Plaintiff alleges that he is a "resident of Texas," and that the individual Board member Defendants have a "principal place of business" in Jacksonville, Florida.
-Id. ¶¶ 12-28.
-In addition, Plaintiff asserts that "Nominal Defendant CSX Corporation is incorporated in Virginia with its principal place of business" in Jacksonville, Florida.
-Id. ¶ 13.
-These allegations are insufficient to demonstrate the citizenship of the Plaintiff or individual Defendants.
+In the Complaint, Plaintiffs assert that the Court has diversity jurisdiction over this action pursuant to 28 U.S.C. § 1332 because "this lawsuit is between citizens of different states and the amount in controversy exceeds \$75,000.00, exclusive of costs and interest."
+See Complaint ¶ 8.
+Specifically, Plaintiffs allege that they are "Florida residents," and that Defendants are all Indiana corporations with their principal places of business in Indiana.
+Id. ¶¶ 3-6, 8.
+These allegations are insufficient to establish the citizenship of Plaintiffs.
 As such, the Court is unable to determine whether it has diversity jurisdiction over this action.

 For a court to have diversity jurisdiction pursuant to 28 U.S.C. § 1332(a), "all plaintiffs must be diverse from all defendants."
 Univ. of S. Ala., 168 F.3d at 412.
 To establish diversity over a natural person, a complaint must include allegations of the person's citizenship, not where he or she resides.
 See Taylor v.
 Appleton, 30 F.3d 1365, 1367 (11th Cir.
 1994).
 A natural person's citizenship is determined by his or her "domicile," or "the place of his true, fixed, and permanent home and principal establishment . . . to which he has the intention of returning whenever he is absent therefrom."
 McCormick v.
 Aderholt, 293 F.3d 1254, 1257-58 (11th Cir.
 2002) (quotation and citation omitted).
-Here, the Complaint discloses Plaintiff's residence, but does not identify his domicile or state of citizenship.
+Here, the Complaint discloses Plaintiffs' residence, but does not identify their domicile or state of citizenship.
 "Citizenship, not residence, is the key fact that must be alleged in the complaint to establish diversity for a natural person."
-Taylor, 30 F.3d at 1367 (emphasis supplied);

-see also Miss.
+Taylor, 30 F.3d at 1367 (emphasis supplied); see also Miss.
 Band of Choctaw Indians v.
-Holyfield, 490 U.S. 30, 48 (1989) ("Domicile' is not necessarily synonymous with 'residence'").
-Likewise, as to the individual Defendants, Plaintiff identifies their "principal place of business" but fails to allege their respective states of citizenship.
-Accordingly, the Court finds that Plaintiff has not alleged the facts necessary to establish the Court's diversity jurisdiction over this case.
+Holyfield, 490 U.S. 30, 48 (1989) ("'Domicile' is not necessarily synonymous with 'residence'").
+Accordingly, the Court finds that Plaintiffs have not alleged the facts necessary to establish the Court's diversity jurisdiction over this case.

 In addition, the Court finds that the Complaint constitutes an impermissible "shotgun pleading."
 A shotgun complaint contains "multiple counts where each count adopts the allegations of all preceding counts, causing each successive count to carry all that came before and the last count to be a combination of the entire complaint."
 See Weiland v.
 Palm Beach Cnty.
 Sheriff's Office, 792 F.3d 1313, 1321 & n.11 (11th Cir.
 2015) (collecting cases).
 As a result, "most of the counts . . . contain irrelevant factual allegations and legal conclusions."
 Strategic Income Fund, L.L.C. v.
 Spear, Leeds & Kellogg Corp., 305 F.3d 1293, 1295 (11th Cir.
 2002).
 Consequently, in ruling on the sufficiency of a claim, the Court is faced with the onerous task of sifting out irrelevancies in order to decide for itself which facts are relevant to a particular cause of action asserted.
 See id.
-Here, Count Two of the Complaint incorporates by reference all allegations of the preceding count.
-See Complaint ¶ 93.
+Here, each subsequent count of the seven counts in the Complaint incorporates by reference all of the allegations of the preceding counts.
+See generally Complaint.